 We will provide you with non-binding, advisory privileges concerning (a) grants and (b) investments of your Account in one or more approved Investment opportunities.

 You may contribute to your Account immediately upon the acceptance of this Agreement and those contributions may be eligible for a tax deduction.
 If you grant from a donor advised fund at another foundation to your Account you will not receive a new charitable tax deduction.
-Your contributions will then irrevocably become part of the Account’s assets (the “Account Assets”).
-After each Donor contribution is processed, you will receive notice at the very latest on or before January 31 of the following year.
+Your contributions will then irrevocably become part of the Account’s Assets (the “Account Assets”).
+After each Donor contribution is processed, you will receive a receipt at the very latest on or before January 31 of the following year.
 To the extent that you will itemize charitable deductions, since the Internal Revenue Service requires taxpayers to substantiate charitable deductions they claim, you should keep such confirmations with tax records for the year in which contributions are made.

-Investment of Assets and Waiver of Claims Related Thereto (including UPMIFA Waiver).
+Investment of Assets and Waiver of Claims Related Thereto (including UPMIFA Waiver)